 The National Health Service (NHS) from the UK was hit hard by WannaCry because it was estimated approximately £19m of lost output and 19,000 appointments and operations to have been canceled (Department of Health and Social Care)

-Weeks after the WannaCry outbreak, NotPetya strike on June 2017 and also propagated via the EternalBlue vulnerability to spread and hit large organizations around the world.
+Weeks after the WannaCry outbreak, the NotPetya strike in June 2017 and also propagated via the EternalBlue vulnerability to spread and hit large organizations around the world.
 The malware has significantly affected the shipping giant company Maersk which has lost between $250 million and $300 million.